-As I prepare for my fourth year with the 100 Day Project, I realize how much I’ve learned.
+As I prepare for my fifth year with the 100 Day Project, I realize how much I’ve learned.
 I hope these lessons learned can help you come up with the perfect idea and ultimately lead you to a successful 100 day project.

 About the 100 Day Project

 The concept is simple: you commit to doing something consistently for 100 days straight while sharing it daily on Instagram with at least 2 hashtags: #the100DayProject and one unique one you create for yourself (last year I used #100stitchedcanvases).
 The project is a celebration of process that encourages everyone to participate in 100 days of making.
 It’s beautiful in its simplicity and flexibility allowing creators of all disciplines to participate.
 It produces incredible results, sometimes life-changing.

 This year the 9th anniversary of the community project starts February 12, 2021.
 Lindsay Jean Thomson is hosting for the third year.
 Go to the100DayProject website to sign up for the official newsletter or listen to the podcast.

 Originally, the 100 Day Project was the brainchild of a Yale graphic design professor, Michael Bierut.
 From 2006-2011, he assigned his students to choose a design operation to repeat every day.
 The last day of the project, by which time they had done the operation one hundred times, each student had up to 15 minutes to present his or her one-hundred part project to the class.
 The only restrictions on the chosen operation were that it must be repeated in some form every day, and that every iteration must be documented for eventual presentation.
 The medium was open, as was the final form of the presentation on the 100th day.
 The results were amazing successful 100 day projects.